Shuppin/3D-Raycaster/README.md

 ### 3D Visualisation

-As the ray travels, it intersects with the boundaries of a grid.
+As each ray travels, it intersects with the boundaries of the grid.
 At each intersection, we check the value of the corresponding grid cell.
-If the value is greater than 0, we know that a wall should be drawn, and its color will be determined by the value of that grid cell.
-To represent this, we draw a single pixel at the location where the ray intersects the grid boundary.
+If this value is greater than 0, then we know we have hit a wall.
+Once this happens, we then calculate how tall the column of pixels at this intersection should be based on the distance traveled by the ray.

-To create the illusion of depth, we then stretch this pixel vertically based on the distance traveled by the ray.
-By doing so, we 'render' the walls, providing a visually 3D appearance.
+### Textures

+I'm a true artist at heart, and all my love was poured into these textures (for about 10 minutes).

+Textures are loaded from the `img` directory, resized to a specified size, and then stored as an array of RGBA tuples.

+### Applying textures

+When a ray collides with a wall, we determine the exact location of the collision and calculate the height of the corresponding column of pixels.
+At this point, we associate the x-coordinate of the intersection with the x-coordinate of the texture (which is determined by the value of the cell where the intersection occurred).

+To apply the texture to the column, we extract a slice from the texture using the determined x-coordinate.
+Next, we iterate through each pixel within the slice and place them on the column, one by one.